dynamic-and-active-systems-lab/uavrt_source/README.md

 Run the [Examples](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html#id7) that are listed at the bottom of the installation instructions to ensure that ROS 2 is correctly installed on your machine.

+*Note:* Use the Ubuntu installation instructions linked above!
+This will ensure that your ROS 2 overlay can be sourced using `source /opt/ros/galactic/setup.bash`.

 #### Ros2dep

 ROS 2 packages are built on frequently updated Ubuntu systems.
 It is always recommended that you ensure your system is up to date before installing new packages.